-Cash flow is the incoming and outgoing cash from any business and is representative of the operating activities of the company.
-Every entrepreneur and small business owner instinctively knows that cash flow management is very important to keeping their business successful.
-Many startups fail because they don’t have a health cash flow.
+Cash flow is the incoming and outgoing cash from any business and represents the company’s operating activities.
+Every entrepreneur and small business owner instinctively knows that cash flow management is critical to keep their business successful.
+Many startups fail because they don’t have a healthy cash flow.

-For a small business to be healthy it is essential for it to keep track of its cash flow and have a grip on the expenses and income.
+For a small business to be healthy, it is essential to keep track of its cash flow and grip on the expenses and income.
 Here are some things a new entrepreneur should do to be in charge of the cash flow situation of their business.

 Having a forecast that lists all costs expected and income each month is essential for every small business.
-It is important to include all items even if they seem relatively small and also be aware of any seasonal variations that may occur in your monthly forecast.
-Talking to an expert if you are unable to formulate a plan on your own can be a good idea.
+It is crucial to include all items, even if they seem relatively small, and be aware of any seasonal variations in your monthly forecast.
+Talking to an expert if you cannot formulate a plan on your own can be a good idea.

-Managing your business’ inventory well is another way of keeping cash flow under control.
+Managing your business’ inventory well is another way of controlling cash flow.
 Holding too much inventory can become a hurdle.
 Monitor all stock records to keep track of inventory available.

-Having a good banking partner can be very important to a start-up or even an older small business.
+Having a good banking partner can be very important to a startup or even an older small business.
 A good bank will help your business by sanctioning overdrafts and credit lines when you need them.
-Keep communication open with the bank and stay in their good books during the other times.
+Keep communication open with the bank and stay in their excellent books during other times.

 Use technology to keep track of cash flow.